 11.5 Engineer's Right to Fee Upon Termination Without Cause.
-Should the Contract be terminated for reasons other than default, the Engineer shall be entitled to and shall receive compensation for satisfactorily completed services, as certified by Engineer and verified by Owner.
+Should the Contract be terminated for reasons other than default, the Architect/Engineer shall be entitled to and shall receive compensation for satisfactorily completed services, as certified by Architect/Engineer and verified by Owner.
 The percentage shall represent the amount of work satisfactorily completed to date as determined by Owner compared to the estimated amount of work to complete the phase of the work in question.
 Reimbursable expenses approved by Owner shall also be paid.

 ARTICLE 12 - SUBSTITUTION OF PERSONNEL

-12.1 Engineer acknowledges and agrees that the services to be provided under this Contract shall be performed by the individuals identified in Engineer's proposal and other individuals shall not be substituted to perform services under this Contract without the express prior written consent of Owner.
+12.1 Architect/Engineer acknowledges and agrees that the services to be provided under this Contract shall be performed by the individuals identified in Architect/Engineer's proposal and other individuals shall not be substituted to perform services under this Contract without the express prior written consent of Owner.

-12.2 In the event the performance of services by Engineer's employees or subconsultants is or becomes unsatisfactory as determined by Owner, Owner shall have the right to request that such person or persons be replaced.
+12.2 In the event the performance of services by Architect/Engineer's employees or subconsultants is or becomes unsatisfactory as determined by Owner, Owner shall have the right to request that such person or persons be replaced.
 Such request shall be granted within a reasonable time.

 ARTICLE 13 - NON-DISCRIMINATION

-13.1 During the performance of this Contract or any project contract awarded hereunder, the Engineer agrees as follows:
+13.1 During the performance of this Contract or any project contract awarded hereunder, the Architect/Engineer agrees as follows:

-13.1.1 The Engineer will not discriminate against any subcontractor, employee or applicant for employment because of race, religion, color, sex or national origin, except where religion, sex, or national origin is a bona fide occupational qualification reasonably necessary to the normal operation of the rEngineer.
-The Engineer agrees to post in conspicuous places, available to employees and applicants for employment, notices setting forth the provisions of this nondiscrimination clause.
+13.1.1 The Architect/Engineer will not discriminate against any subcontractor, employee or applicant for employment because of race, religion, color, sex or national origin, except where religion, sex, or national origin is a bona fide occupational qualification reasonably necessary to the normal operation of the Architect/Engineer.
+The Architect/Engineer agrees to post in conspicuous places, available to employees and applicants for employment, notices setting forth the provisions of this nondiscrimination clause.

-13.1.2 The Engineer, in all solicitations or advertisements for employees placed by or on behalf of the Engineer, will state that such Engineer is an equal employment opportunity employer.
+13.1.2 The Architect/Engineer, in all solicitations or advertisements for employees placed by or on behalf of the Architect/Engineer, will state that such Architect/Engineer is an equal employment opportunity employer.

 13.1.3 Notices, advertisements and solicitations placed in accordance with federal law, rules or regulations, shall be deemed sufficient for the purpose of meeting the requirements of this section.

-13.1.4 The Engineer will include the provisions of the foregoing paragraphs 13.1.1, 13.1.2, and 13.1.3 in every subcontract or purchase order of over $10,000.00 so that the provisions will be binding upon each subcontractor or vendor.
+13.1.4 The Architect/Engineer will include the provisions of the foregoing paragraphs 13.1.1, 13.1.2, and 13.1.3 in every subcontract or purchase order of over $10,000.00 so that the provisions will be binding upon each subcontractor or vendor.

 13.1.5 Owner does not discriminate against faith based organizations.